Escape-Technologies/.github/profile/README.md

 - [The Elephant in AppSec podcast & virtual event](https://www.youtube.com/@the-elephant-in-appsec).

-- [Escape Security Blog](https://escape.tech/blog/): Dive into the world of application security, API security and GraphQL security.
+- [Escape Security Blog](https://escape.tech/blog/): Dive into the world of application & offensive security, API security and GraphQL security.
 Explore performance optimization, testing strategies, and best practices for building secure APIs & SPA!
 We also share lots of in-depth technical walkthroughs.

 ## 👋 Stay in touch